Pakistani Chana Chaat Recipe (Easy Homemade Street-Style)

 A photo of ingredients for chickpea snack.

-I used 1 x 14 ounces tinned chickpea for practical reasons for this recipe.
-However, you can use ยฝ cup of dried chickpeas if you want to.
-Soak them overnight, drain water, and boil them in fresh water until they are soft.ย
+I used 1 x 14-ounce tin of chickpeas for practical reasons in this recipe.
+However, you can use ½ cup of dried chickpeas instead.
+Soak them overnight, drain them, and boil them in fresh water until they are tender.

-If you can not get Kashmiri red chili powder, use cayenne pepper or any other dried red chili powder.
-And you can add more or less according to how spicy you like your chaat to be.ย
+If you cannot get Kashmiri red chili powder, use cayenne pepper or another dried red chili powder.
+And you can add more or less depending on how spicy you like your chaat.

 When it comes to tamarind sauce, you can use the shop-bought one.
-Or, if you fancy making it yourself, I have a recipe in this blog for how to make imli sauce.
-It is pretty easy to make, and you can adjust the flavor according to your liking.ย
+Or, if you fancy making it yourself, I have a recipe on this blog for making imli sauce.
+It is pretty easy to make, and you can adjust the flavor according to your liking.

 As for the puffed chaat papri or thin Sev, you can use any Indian crispy snack.
 The ones I mention in this recipe are the most commonly used in Chana Chaat.
 You can even fry the papdi/ papri or poppadom yourself.